ozgurgulerx/inference-journal/days/day-007-vllm-slm/LOG_tier03.md

 - Is it roughly linear?
 - Are there step changes? (allocation granularity)
+- Use the observed slope to back out an approximate **bytes per KV token**:
+  - e.g. `bytes_per_token_est ≈ (delta_mb * 1024 * 1024) / delta_max_model_len`.
 - Which `max-model-len` feels safe for this GPU *given you still want concurrency headroom*?
+- Sketch a “headroom envelope”:
+  - For this GPU, what `max-model-len` would you pick if you want ≈N concurrent 4K requests?
+  - What trade-offs would you make for a latency-focused vs throughput-focused service?

 ---